-Night watch is an integral part of the ELP and it is mandatory.
-Surrounded by the coastal night and sounds, students can imagine what it must have been like at the fort in the “old days.”
-This quiet period often becomes a time of reflection, and an onsite night watch log is available to record any thoughts the students may have while on the night watch.
-It’s suggested that your students may also bring their own journal to write in at night watch.
-Parents must sleep in the same area as their assigned group so they can get the group to watch duty quickly and quietly.
+Night watch is an optional part of the ELP and it’s a lot of fun!
+Surrounded by the coastal night and sounds, students can imagine what it must have been like at the settlement in the “old days.”
+This quiet period often becomes a time of reflection.
+Students are encouraged to bring their own journal to write during night watch.
+Parent Leads must sleep in the same area as their assigned Activity Group so they can get the group to watch duty quickly and quietly.

-Each role group will have one battery-powered lantern (for inside the buildings) plus a candle lantern (for outside the buildings only).
+Lanterns – Each Activity Group will have one battery-powered lantern (for inside the buildings) plus a candle lantern (for outside the buildings only).

 - Keep the fire going – a small fire is all that is necessary